ahmed-debbech/snaykie/README.md

 Snaykie uses [SDL](https://www.libsdl.org/) Library as a dependency. \
 <B> This is a work in progress by Ahmed Debbech. </B>
 ### Project status
-Snaykie still under development.
+Snaykie is still under development.
 ### Installation
 * Compile from source: clone the repo in your desired dirctory and then a 'make' command will compile & excute from source. \
 Note: You should install [SDLv1.2](https://www.libsdl.org/download-1.2.php) in order to work properly.
 * You can download the Windows binary from [here](http://bit.ly/2r5SvPa). decompress the zip file and open the folder and excute snaykie.exe
 ### Usage
 Open the app and then move the snake with arrows.
 Thats it! \